brooklyncentral/brooklyn-ceph/README.md

 The admin interfaces to both Inkscope and MongoDB are displayed in the `main.uri` sensor of the `Ceph MongoDB` and `Ceph Inkscope Node`.
 Note that the default user created by
 Inkscope has the username and password `admin`.
 This should not be regarded as secure however and additional [auth](https://httpd.apache.org/docs/2.4/howto/auth.html) should be configured through Apache web server.

+## Future development

+The blueprint is currently fully functional but the following things probably require further input:

+* Currently the blueprint doesn't scale down / end nodes properly
+* More automated tests are needed
+* More configuration should be pulled out into `brooklyn.parameters`